 My Turn is the state's tool that allows Californians to schedule vaccination appointments, as supplies allow.

 My Turn will ask you for your information, and then for a ZIP code or location you'd like to search for vaccine appointments around.
 You can give your home location, or you can also input other locations to see what sites are available farther from your home.

 When you find and schedule appointments for a vaccination site through My Turn, the California Department of Public Health says that you won't necessarily need to be a resident or a worker in that particular county where the vaccination site is based.
 So don't worry if My Turn is suggesting appointments a different county other than the one you live or work in.

-As well as showing you clinics and pharmacies near you offering the vaccine, My Turn is the place to see appointments at the mass vaccination sites at San Francisco's Moscone Center and the Oakland Coliseum.
-If you're trying to find an appointment at a certain location, like Moscone (ZIP code 94103) or Coliseum (ZIP code 94621), and can't see it in the search results, try searching on My Turn for that site's exact ZIP code, rather than your own.
+As well as showing you clinics and pharmacies near you offering the vaccine, My Turn is the place to see appointments at mass vaccination sites like San Francisco's Moscone Center.
+(Please note that the mass vaccination site at the Oakland Coliseum is now closed as of May 23.)
+If you're trying to find an appointment at a certain location like Moscone (ZIP code 94103) and can't see it in the search results, try searching on My Turn for that site's exact ZIP code, rather than your own.
 Remember that if you're not seeing a specific site in the search results, it might just be because of low supply or lack of available appointments.
 You'll also be shown a lot of pharmacy results: Keep scrolling through them to make sure you're not missing clinic results hidden among them.

 My Turn is available in the following languages, which you can select in the first drop-down menu: English, Spanish, Tagalog, Vietnamese, traditional Chinese, simplified Chinese, Korean, Arabic, Armenian, Japanese, Khmer, Punjabi, Russian and Farsi.